Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 	}
 {% endhighlight %}

 Yes, I do realize that the first two macro are essentially identical, but having them defined separately improves code readability (or so I hope).
-Next are the Macro responsible for copying Unicode strings; the first of which allocates the exact number of bytes necessary to hold the string (and as such bears the postfix “EXACT”) as opposed to the maximum possible length as specified by the `UNICODE_STRING::MaximumLength` field.
+Next are the Macro responsible for copying Unicode strings; the first of which allocates the exact number of bytes necessary to hold the string (and, as such, bears the postfix “EXACT”) as opposed to the maximum possible length (specified by the `UNICODE_STRING::MaximumLength` field).

 {% highlight c linenos %}
 #define COPY_UNICODE_STRING_EXACT(to, from) to = from;\